 All authorization forms and permits are completed and signed. (aCremation provides most forms online.
 Many forms can be completed prior to death for those wishing to make advance arrangements.)
 All of this is handled from your home or wherever you are.
 With aCremation you are never required to visit a funeral home or crematory.
 It is all designed around the convenience and comfort of you and your family.

 Typically, state law requires a minimum number of hours between the time of death and when the cremation occurs (frequently 48 hours).
 Only the County Medical Examiner or a Justice of the Peace may waive this requirement.
 Read more about Texas Funeral Requirements.

 Pacemakers are removed.
 The crematory must be made aware of pacemakers, prosthesis, implants, or other mechanical or radioactive devices (as well as recent radioactive treatments).
 These items must be removed in order to avoid damage to the crematory or personnel working nearby.

 You are responsible for removing all personal items before the body is released for cremation.
 Any items left on or with the body will be destroyed during cremation or during the final steps following the cremation process.

 In order to ensure respectful and sanitary treatment of your loved one, the crematory requires the body to be cremated in a combustible container.
 A basic container is provided as part of aCremation services.

 The Cremation Process

-- If you have not selected a final place for the ashes, there are resources available to assist you.
-Your Cremation Advisor can provide you with some suggestions.
-Options include placing options in mausoleums / columbariums, burials, scatterings or burials at sea.
+If you have not selected a final place for the ashes, there are resources available to assist you.
+Your Arrangement Counselor can provide you with some suggestions.
+Options include placing the remains in mausoleums / columbariums, burials at a cemetery, scatterings or burials at sea.

 Note: There may be additional legal steps not covered if the deceased is being transported across state lines or if we are receiving it internationally.